Noisy Beeping Networks: Introduction

-As an example, consider the case of broadcasting a message.
-This task can be done in~$O(D)$ in the BL model (with $D$ being the diameter of the network), by employing ``beep waves''~\cite{CD19bc}.
-On the other hand, in the radio networks model there are graphs with diameter~$D=2$ that require $\Omega(\log^2n)$ to broadcast a message~\cite{ABLP91}; this was later extended to a lower bound of $\Omega(D\log \frac{n}{D})$ for a large family of networks.
+For example, consider the case of broadcasting a message.
+This task can be done in $O(D+M)$~rounds in the BL model (where $D$ is the diameter of the network, and $M$ the length of the message), by employing ``beep waves''~\cite{GH13,CD19bc}.
+On the other hand, in the radio networks model there are graphs with diameter~$D=2$ that require $\Omega(\log^2n)$ to broadcast a message~\cite{ABLP91}.
+Kushilevitz and Mansour~\cite{KM98jur} proved a lower bound of $\Omega(D\log \frac{n}{D})$ for graphs with diameter~$D$.
 Similar to the case of beeping, there are variants with and without collision detection.
-Bar-Yehuda, Goldreich, and Itai~\cite{BGI91} showed how to simulate single-hop radio network with collision detection over a multi-hop network without collision detection with $O(( D+\log\frac{n}{\delta})\log\Delta)$ overhead ($1-\delta$ is the success probability).
-This simulation lead to an almost optimal broadcast with $O(D\log n + \log^2n)$.
-Later, Czumaj and Rytter~\cite{CR06}, as well as Kowalski and Pelc~\cite{KP05}, obtained optimal broadcast algorithm with $O(D\log\frac{n}{D}+\log^2 n)$ rounds.
+Bar-Yehuda, Goldreich, and Itai~\cite{BGI91} showed how to simulate a single-hop radio network with collision detection over a multi-hop network without collision detection with $O(( D+\log\frac{n}{\delta})\log\Delta)$ overhead ($1-\delta$ was the desired success probability of their scheme).
+This simulation led to an almost optimal broadcast with $O(D\log n + \log^2n)$.
+Later, Czumaj and Rytter~\cite{CR06}, as well as Kowalski and Pelc~\cite{KP05}, obtained optimal broadcast algorithms (assuming no spontaneous transmissions) with $O(D\log\frac{n}{D}+\log^2 n)$ rounds.

 The case of \emph{noisy} radio networks was introduced by Censor-Hillel et al.~\cite{CHHZ17}.
-They provide a noise-resilient broadcast algorithm with $O(\frac{\log n}{1-\eps}(D+\log \frac{n}{\delta}))$ that succeeds with probability $1-\delta$ over a radio network where each transmission may be corrupted with probability~$\eps$.
-Further, Censor-Hillel et al.~\cite{CHHZ18} show how to simulate radio network protocols over noisy radio networks with high probability, with overhead $\poly(\log \Delta, \log\log n)$ for non-adaptive protocols, and $O(\Delta \log^2 \Delta)$ for any protocol.
+They provided a noise-resilient broadcast algorithm with $O(\frac{\log n}{1-\eps}(D+\log \frac{n}{\delta}))$ that succeeded with probability $1-\delta$ over a radio network where each transmission is be corrupted with probability~$\eps$.
+Further, Censor-Hillel et al.~\cite{CHHZ19} showed how to simulate radio network protocols over noisy radio networks with high probability, with an overhead $\poly(\log \Delta, \log\log n)$ for non-adaptive protocols, and $O(\Delta \log^2 \Delta)$ for any protocol.
+Lower bounds of $\Omega(\log n)$ on the overhead required for interactive coding for noisy (erasure) radio networks were presented by Efremenko, Kol and Saxena~\cite{EKS19}.